FelixOnline/v2/content/articles/2015-2-20-from-ex-machina-to-blade-runner.md

 subtitle: >
   Jonathan Masters explores the merits of Science Fiction
 date: "2015-02-20 16:40:20 +0000"

 # Attributes from Felix Online V1
 id: "5291"
 old_path: /film/5291/from-ex-machina-to-blade-runner
 aliases:
  - /film/5291/from-ex-machina-to-blade-runner
+imported: true
+comments:
+ - Crop tops have a fresh spin with unforeseen prints and colors imitazioni cartier santos urlhttpwwwhotcaorologicomcategoryorologicartiersantosreplicaimitazioni cartier santosurlcartierbraceletlove Whats Happening im new to this I stumbled upon this I have discovered It positively useful and it has helped me out loads I am hoping to give a contribution  aid other users like its aided me Good job replique montres cartier tank urlhttpwwworologipopolarinetfrcartiertankwatchesc99replique montres cartier tankurl

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true